akghani/akghani.github.io/content/project/wiposim/index.md

 </div>

-My contribution focused on the first two thematic areas.
+My contribution to the project focused mainly on the first two subject areas.

 **Fiscal policy and public debt:**